Find Certified Nursing Assistant Programs in Kansas

 Background Check and Immunizations

-In order to become a CNA in Kansas, students must successfully pass a background check.
+To become a CNA in Kansas, students must successfully pass a background check.
 The Kansas Department of Health and Environment requires a criminal background check, which may involve a nationwide database search and a county court search.
 The results of the background check typically take 10-14 business days to be processed.

 Kansas Nurse Aide Registry and Reciprocity